 Hit & Run New Law: Background, Punishment, Challenges, Need

-Hit & Run simply means leaving an accident site without assistance.
-The new law imposes a maximum punishment of 10 years in prison and large fines for such serious offenses.
-The main intent behind harsh punishment is to save lives in the first hour of the accident (Golden Hour).
-Drivers who notify the police about accidents are subject to lighter penalties (5 years in prison & fine).
+Hit & Run simply means leaving an accident site without providing any assistance.
+The new hit and run law imposes a maximum punishment of 10 years in prison and a fine for the offence.
+The primary intention behind harsh punishment is to save lives in the first hour of the accident also known as the Golden Hour.
+The drivers who notify the police about accidents are subject to lighter penalties: 5 years in prison & fine.

-Hit and Run New Law under section 106 (1) & (2) of Bhartiya Nyay Sanhita (BNS), 2023 has replaced the British era Indian Penal Code (IPC).
-This groundbreaking law guarantees severe accountability, discourages rash driving and places victims' care & justice at priority.
+Hit and Run New Law under section 106 (1) & (2) of Bharatiya Nyay Sanhita (BNS), 2023 has replaced the Indian Penal Code (IPC) system of the British period.
+This new law guarantees accountability, discourages rash driving and prioritizes the care & justice for the victims.

 Background of the Hit and Run Law

-The background of the new Hit & Run law in India originates from the urgent need to solve the rising incidents of road accidents where drivers run away from the scene, neglecting the injured and complicating justice delivery.
+The new Hit & Run law in India intended to resolve the cases of rising road accidents where drivers run away from the accident scene and neglecting the injured person.

-- Previously, penalties were insufficient to make offenders accountable, leading to more such cases and prolonged victim suffering.
+- Earlier, the punishments were insufficient to check the accountability of offenders which led to more cases and prolonged victim suffering.

-- The Bharatiya Nyaya Sanhita (BNS) 2023 introduced stricter provisions under Section 106 to enforce accountability, improve victim protection, and ensure timely medical aid.
+- The Bharatiya Nyaya Sanhita (BNS), 2023 introduced harsher punishment under Section 106 to enforce accountability, improve victim protection, and ensure timely medical aid.

-- The reform aligns with global road safety standards and public demands for tougher action against negligent drivers who evade responsibility after accidents, enhancing overall road discipline and justice.
+- The reform aligns with global road safety standards and public demands for tougher penal action against negligent drivers.

 Punishment under the Hit and Run New Law

-Punishment under the new Hit & Run law as per Section 106 of the Bharatiya Nyaya Sanhita (BNS) 2023 is as follows:
+The punishments under the new Hit & Run law as per Section 106 of the Bharatiya Nyaya Sanhita (BNS) 2023 are mentioned below.:

 - For causing death by negligent driving without fleeing the scene: up to 5 years imprisonment and a fine.